 Bowdoin is a world-class music institute that offers performances by distinguished faculty and intensive education for aspiring artists.
 For some context, most keywords related to classical or chamber music, with other identifiers like time of year and location.

 Anyone in the digital marketing realm knows that careful planning is critical to success.
 We laid out a plan of attack for our 4-month campaign so that we could prioritize key items within our time frame.

-Naturally, the first step for us was to audit the current state of their website.
+Naturally, the first step for us was to audit the current state of their website, much like we do for website redesigns.
 This was done through a combination of SEO software, Google Analytics, Google Search Console, and manual inspection of the website pages.